HISTORY OF Greater Chicago Food Depository

 With ambitious goals, GCFD needed to leverage corporate partnerships.
-Through market intelligence research, The Alford Group found that the Food Depository is in a strong position to deliver on the business and mission impact needed to drive a full complement of corporate partnership types.
+Through market intelligence research, Alford Group found that the Food Depository is in a strong position to deliver on the business and mission impact needed to drive a full complement of corporate partnership types.

-The Alford Group conducted peer benchmarking with five organizations with similar corporate partnership value propositions to GCFD, as well as partner interviews with current corporate partners of the Food Depository.
-The Alford Group found that in order to attract quality corporate partnerships, it is vital to customize for and coordinate with corporate partners in order to meet expectations for return on their investments.
+Alford Group conducted peer benchmarking with five organizations with similar corporate partnership value propositions to GCFD, as well as partner interviews with current corporate partners of the Food Depository.
+Alford Group found that in order to attract quality corporate partnerships, it is vital to customize for and coordinate with corporate partners in order to meet expectations for return on their investments.

 The Greater Chicago Food Depository proves that with a strong plan in place, an organization can drive transformational change in their community.